 - Weight: Being underweight with a low BMI

-- Smoking and alcohol: Cigarettes and excessive alcohol intake are risk factors of osteoporosis
+- Smoking and alcohol: Tobacco and excessive alcohol intake are risk factors of osteoporosis

-- Physical activity: Insufficient physical activity and muscle strength
+- Physical activity: Insufficient physical activity leading to reduced muscle strength

 - Family history: If you have a family history of osteoporosis, this may increase your risk of having low bone mineral density

-Although there are no early warning signs of osteoporosis, there is still a way to figure it out.
-It is a bone mineral density test (BMD) or bone densitometry test (DXA or DEXA scan).
-This painless test measures the bone mineral density to evaluate your chances of osteoporosis and bone breakdown; do not worry; it is like having an x-ray.
+There are no early symptomatic early warning signs of osteoporosis.
+That said, there are tests anyone at risk can undergo to determine if there's cause for concern: A bone mineral density test (BMD) or bone densitometry test (DXA or DEXA scan).
+This painless test feels much like getting an x-ray.
+It measures the bone mineral density to evaluate your chances of osteoporosis and bone breakdown.

 What are the expected results?